1lann/krist-miner/README.md

 On my Ryzen 5 3600X @ 4.1 GHz, running with 12 processes on Windows gives me speeds around 250 MH/s.

+On my Ryzen 9 5900X with PBO+AutoOC, running with 24 processes on Windows gives me speeds around 600 MH/s.

 This miner has a very light memory footprint of < 3 MB.
 Whereas YTCI miner requires a Java VM which has a much larger overhead.

 ## Binaries